Come on......

 Why we breed and raise purebred Miniature Schnauzers .

-Hi, I am a housewife and my husband is a fireman (Medic) and we are old and ready to retire.
-Six years ago, knowing that life is far from over (we hope anyway) we decided to buy a dog.
+Hi, I am a housewife and my husband is a retired fireman (Medic) and we are old and retired now.
+In 1999, knowing that life was far from over (we hoped anyway) we decided to buy a dog.
 I guess, at the time, we were feeling a little lonely.
 We raised six kids, who are married or out on their own, and we found ourselves with no one to boss around.

 At first, we didn't know what kind of dog we wanted.
 I wanted a housedog, one that was good with kids, didn't smell, shed or yap.
 I have always baby-sat our grandchildren and we had to consider; kid friendly.... non-allergenic dogs.
 So, we started going to dog pounds and looking up dogs on the Internet to get an idea of what was right for us.
 We had never had a housedog before and we weren't even sure if we would like a dog in the house.
 After a lot of searching, we found the Miniature Schnauzer to be the most perfect breed to accommodate my needs, anyway.
 My husband, on the other hand, wanted a big outside dog for himself.......a manly thing, I'm sure.
 (We live in the country.)
 Soon after, we happened to come across an ad in the local newspaper for Miniature Schnauzer puppies.
 One look was all it took for me.
 I couldn't resist buying the smallest female in the litter.
 The puppies where raised by a responsible breeder and were in excellent health, vet checked and from a good pedigree.
 It didn't take long for that little puppy to wind her way around both our hearts.